Your Teeth Whitening Guide

 The blue Light – A lot of professionals believe that the UV or LED light you get in a take-home kit won’t help with the whitening process.
 It’s just a bell and whistle.

-Results do vary considerably and it wise to check out reviews as well as take a look at all the brands that are out there.
+Results do vary considerably and it is wise to check out reviews as well as take a look at all the brands that are out there.

 It is also worth remembering that advertising can be misleading at times.